-J Lockwood Kipling, Rudyard’s father, published Beast and Man in India in 1891.
+J Lockwood Kipling (right), Rudyard’s father, published Beast and Man in India in 1891.
 He was a talented artist, designer, and teacher, with a strong interest in, and knowledge of, Indian art and crafts.
 He was also an experienced writer.
 At that time he had been in India for over twenty-five years, and was the Director of the Mayo School of Art in Lahore, and Curator of the Lahore Museum.

 Charles Carrington (p.
 207) describes the book as:

 A miscellany gathered from wide observation and wider reading, packed with legend, folk-lore, anecdotes from the Indian classics, descriptions of contrivances, utensils and costumes, and sketches by the author in pen-and-ink.
-The whimsical and the technical, the learned and the popular, the theoretical and the practical are heaped together on every page.Lockwood was an accomplished draughtsman, and most of the illustrations in these notes are from the book.
+The whimsical and the technical, the learned and the popular, the theoretical and the practical are heaped together on every page.Lockwood was an accomplished draughtsman, and most of the illustrations below are from the book.
 As well as quoting Rudyard’s verses (see the notes below) Lockwood also used two long extracts from Rudyard’s prose writings.In Chapter 8, "Of Horses and Mules" he inserts Kipling’s account of his tour of the stables of the Maharajah of Jodhpur, from Chapter 14 of Letters of Marque, pages 171 –180.

 And in Chapter 17, "Of Beast Fights" he says:

 In order to give an accurate picture of what takes place at an Indian beast fight to-day, of the slip-shod arrangements and the quaint way in which folk and animals are mingled together, I quote a description of one of these entertainments given at the installation of His Highness the Maharaja of Jammu and Kashmir, done from the life by my son for the Lahore paper in 1886.